-How to make an simple, adorable fabric bookmark.
+Learn how to make an simple, adorable fabric bookmark with our video and photo tutorial.
 This is a very quick and easy sewing project.
 Fabric bookmarks are so easy even someone learning to sew can make them.

-If you want to teach a child to sew, this is an excellent beginner project because they only need to sew straight.
+This is an excellent beginner project to teach a child to sew, because they only need to sew straight.
 Your child will be excited about learning to sew if you allow them to choose their favorite fabric.

-Watch this video and read on to learn how to make a fabric bookmark.
+Watch this video or keep reading for a photo tutorial with step-by-step instructions to learn how to sew a fabric bookmark.

 WHAT YOU NEED